ballerina-platform/module-ballerinax-github/github4/Package.md

-# GitHub Connector

 Connects to the GitHub GraphQL API from Ballerina.

+# Package Overview

 This package provides a Ballerina API to access the GitHub GraphQL API.
 It has built-in support for operations related to projects, pull requests, and issues.
 It handles OAuth2.0 and provides auto completion and type conversions.
 The following sections explain how to use the Ballerina GitHub4 connector.
 Visit [GitHub GraphQL API v4.0](https://developer.github.com/v4/) to learn more about the API.

 **Project Operations**

-The wso2/github4 package covers most of the project-related operations including columns and cards.
+The `wso2/github4` package covers most of the project-related operations including columns and cards.
 It returns the information in structs that can be easily accessed.

 **Pull Request Operations**